 All the dances are done to live music, and in fact, that is the tradition not just in Los Angeles, but across the country.

-The first question that might come to mind for the uninitiated upon watching the above example, is, “how do they know how to do it?”
+The first question that might come to mind upon watching the above example, is, “how do they know how to do it?”
 Contra dancing is called.
 That is, a caller “walks through” the dance pattern a time or two, then it starts with the music and the caller continues to call out the pattern.

-In addition, at many dances (in L.A., almost all of them), have a beginners workshop that starts about 30 minutes before the actual dance, where the terms and moves are defined and demonstrated.
+In addition, many dances (in L.A., almost all of them), have a beginners workshop that starts about 30 minutes before the actual dance, where the terms and moves are defined and demonstrated.
 The same terminology is used all over the country, so once you learn it in one location you can dance elsewhere and you’ll already know the moves.

 Contra dance differs from Square dance in that Contra dance is done in lines rather than in a 4-couple square.
 Many of the terms are the same in both Contra and Square dancing, so if you remember any of the terms from old school days or previous occasions you’re already halfway there.
 Now and then, a Contra dance caller may even call a Square dance or two during the evening’s dance.